nesquena/rabl/README.md

 # RABL #

-RABL (Ruby API Builder Language) is a ruby templating system for Rails and [Padrino](http://padrinorb.com) that takes a new approach to generating JSON and other formats.
-Rather than using the ActiveRecord 'to_json', I generally find myself wanting a more expressive and powerful system for generating my APIs.
-This is especially important when the json representation is complex or doesn't match the exact schema defined in the database itself.
+RABL (Ruby API Builder Language) is a Rails and [Padrino](http://padrinorb.com) ruby templating system for generating JSON and XML.
+When using the ActiveRecord 'to_json' method, I tend to quickly find myself wanting a more expressive and powerful system for generating APIs.
+This is especially frustrating when the json representation is complex or doesn't match the exact schema defined in the database itself.

-There were a few things in particular I wanted to do easily:
+I wanted a simple, and flexible system for generating APIs.
+In particular, I wanted to easily:

  * Create arbitrary nodes named based on combining data in an object
- * Include nodes only if a certain condition is met
  * Pass arguments to methods and store the result as a child node
  * Partial templates and inheritance to reduce code duplication
  * Easily renaming attributes from their name in the model
  * Simple way to append attributes from a child into the parent
+ * Include nodes only if a certain condition is met

-The list goes on.
-Anyone who has used the 'to_json' approach used in ActiveRecord for generating a json response has felt the pain of the extremely restrictive system.
+Anyone who has tried the 'to_json' method used in ActiveRecord for generating a json response has felt the pain of this restrictive approach.
 RABL is a general templating system created to solve all of those problems.
-When I created RABL, I wanted a simple, expressive DRY ruby DSL for defining JSON responses for my APIs.

 ## Installation ##

-Install as a gem:
+Install RABL as a gem:

     gem install rabl